SitecoreUnicorn/Unicorn/README.md

 # Unicorn

-Unicorn is a utility for Sitecore that solves the issue of moving templates, renderings, and other database items between instances.
-It accomplishes this with some tweaks to the way the default item serialization works and some conventions.
+Unicorn is a utility for Sitecore that solves the issue of moving templates, renderings, and other database items between Sitecore instances.
+This becomes problematic when developers have their own local instances - packages are error-prone and tend to be forgotten on the way to production.
+Unicorn solves this issue by using the Serialization APIs to keep copies of Sitecore items on disk along with the code - this way, a copy of the necessary database items for a given codebase accompanies it in source control.

 There are two major pieces to Unicorn:
 * Event Handlers - these are based on the default Item Serialization handlers, but they interface with the serialization preset system.
 Once these are attached, any changes within the Sitecore site that match the serialization preset are automatically updated to disk.
 This means that at any given time, what's on disk is the "master copy."